What is Blepharoplasty?

 How is it done?

-If Blepharoplasty is done for cosmetic reasons, we start off with a consultation appointment to get to know you and what you would like for a satisfactory outcome.
+If the double eyelid surgery is done for cosmetic reasons, we start off with a consultation appointment to get to know you and what you would like for the best possible outcome.

 For the upper eyelids, we trim along the fold of the eyelids to remove excess skin, muscle and fat.
 In some cases with upper eyelid ptosis (droopiness), we tighten the muscles to lift up the eyelid more.
 We then stitch the fold together to close the incision.
 In some cases, the patient may opt for incision-less blepharoplasty whereby we place stitches at strategic spots on the upper eyelid.
 For the lower lid, we make a cut on the skin just below the lashes in your eye’s natural crease or inside the lower eyelid.
 We remove the excess skin, reposition the fat, and the incision is stitched closed.